Thomas Christopher Greene

 Thomas Christopher Greene (born 1968) is an American novelist and college president.
 His sixth novel, The Perfect Liar, was published by St. Martin's Press in January 2019.
 His fiction has been translated into thirteen languages and has found a worldwide following.
 He is best known for the international bestseller, The Headmaster's Wife, which both Library Journal and Publishers Weekly called "brilliant."

 Early life and education

 Greene was born and raised in Worcester, Massachusetts, to Richard and Dolores Greene, the sixth of seven children.
 He was educated in Worcester public schools and then Suffield Academy in Suffield, Connecticut.
 He earned his BA in English from Hobart College in Geneva, New York, where he was the Milton Haight Turk Scholar.
 His MFA in Writing is from the former Vermont College.
 His brother, David, is the current president of Colby College in Waterville, Me.

 Career

 Since 1993, Tom has lived and worked in central Vermont.
-He is the founder and founding president emeritus of Vermont College of Fine Arts (VCFA), a graduate fine-arts college in Montpelier, Vermont, with degrees in visual art, writing, writing for children & young adults, graphic design, music composition, film, writing & publishing, and art & design education.
+He is the founder and founding president emeritus of Vermont College of Fine Arts (VCFA), a graduate fine-arts college in Montpelier, Vermont, with degrees in visual art, writing, writing for children and young adults, graphic design, music composition, film, writing & publishing, and art & design education.
 Greene served as President from 2007 to 2020.